 Access Device Manager

-If you encounter Wi-Fi connection issues or need to update your Wi-Fi drivers for better performance, you can access the Device Manager on your laptop.
-To access the Device Manager, right-click on the Start button and select Device Manager from the context menu.
+If you encounter Wi-Fi connection issues or need to update your drivers for better performance, you can access the Device Manager on your laptop.
+To access the Device Manager, right-click the Start button and select Device Manager from the context menu.
 Alternatively, you can open the Control Panel, navigate to the System or Hardware section, and choose Device Manager from there.

 Expand Network adapters

-Update Wi-Fi driver software
+Update Wi-Fi driver software.

 To update the Wi-Fi driver software, right-click on the Wi-Fi adapter in the list and select the Update driver option.
-This will prompt your laptop to search for the latest driver software either online or on your computer.
+This will prompt your laptop to search for the latest driver software online or on your computer.
 Follow the on-screen instructions to complete the driver update process.
 Updating your Wi-Fi drivers can often resolve compatibility issues, enhance performance, and provide additional features.

 Configuring Advanced Wi-Fi Settings